Squirrely-Ducks/bangazon-cli-sprint2/README.md

 ## Ordering System Interface
 In your terminal enter the following commands
->Too open the main menu
+>To open the main menu
 * `` In your terminal enter  node bin/bangazon ``

 ## Main Menu